facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 If not set, it is assumed that scene is empty or all agents are policy-controlled.
 App switches to free camera mode in this case.
 User-controlled free camera lets the user observe the scene (instead of controlling one of the agents).
 For instance, one use case is to (eventually) observe policy-controlled agents.

-**Note:** currentrly, only robot controllers can be policy-controlled (as for now they perform random actions).
+**Note:** Currently, only robot controllers can be policy-controlled (as for now they perform random actions).
 Policy-controlled humanoid controller is not implemented yet.
 So, if you want to test the free camera mode, make sure you are using robot-robot config as a `--cfg` argument value (for example, `--cfg benchmark/rearrange/rearrange_easy_fetch_and_fetch.yaml`).

 ## Solo humanoid mode
 Set `--cfg benchmark/rearrange/rearrange_easy_human.yaml` to run app with only a user-controlled humanoid (no robot).